 There’s a reason why a wave of climate strikes took over the globe in 2019: climate change is a burning issue (no pun intended) for most millennials.
-It’s no surprise, then, that today’s young researchers are also making clean sources of energy their top goal.
+It’s also no surprise, then, that today’s young researchers are also making clean sources of energy their top goal.

 “I’ve always wanted to make a difference.
 Climate change is a global issue,” said Amrit Sethi, a PhD candidate in Aerospace Engineering at the University of Sydney.
 “After my undergrad in mechatronic engineering, I wanted to work in a field where I could make an impact.”

 The 25-year-old student researches hydrogen fuel cells, a clean source of energy, with the hopes that this kind of technology can eventually replace car engines and the need for fossil fuels.

 “I’m working with hydrogen fuel cells, which are basically devices that take in hydrogen gas and oxygen to generate electricity.
 The only by-product is water, there are no pollutants,” he told Indian Link.

 “The issue right now with hydrogen fuel cells is that they cost a lot and they don’t last as long.
 The cheapest way to get hydrogen gas is from fossil fuels, but that’s counterintuitive.
 The more expensive process is to break down water which is made from hydrogen and oxygen.
 There’s also the cost of storing hydrogen safely, since it’s a flammable gas.”

 Under the supervision of Dr Dries Verstraete, his research explores strategies to extend the life of these hydrogen fuel cells specifically through machine learning and justify its higher cost.

 These fuel cells are already being explored for practical purposes, such as the Toyota Mirai which is widely touted as one of the first fuel cell vehicles (FCV) to be sold commercially.